 - Ladakh: My solo travel journey in India began with Ladakh, so it holds a special place in my heart.
 If I were to pick a destination to get lost I would always choose Ladakh.
 It’s never-ending mountain desert, rugged terrain, heavenly lakes, colourful festivals, serene monasteries and a wide variety of flora and fauna; was specially created by God when he must be in a very good mood.
 Probably it was a place hand-crafted by God for himself.
 And the people what do I say about them.
 They have a heart of gold.
 For more info do read 11 Soulful reasons to travel to Ladakh.

 - Karnataka: After a horrible experience in Tamil Nadu I was pretty scared to explore Karnataka.
-But the experiences I had in Bangalore, Mysore, Gokarna, Hampi, Badami, Chikmagular, Coorg and other places were mind blowing.
+But the experiences I had in Bangalore, Mysore, Gokarna, Hampi, Badami, Chikmagular, Coorg and other places were mind-blowing.
 Karnataka has a memorable mix of nature, history, beach and spiritual destinations.
 I felt genuinely welcomed.
 People didn’t try to take advantage, were helpful and admired my solo travel spirit than looking with condescendence.

 - Himachal: This is one of my favourite and most explored state.
 Though lately, it has become bit touristy but still has a charm like your first crush.
 Himachal is synonymous with scenic beauty, serene landscape and adventure sports besides preferred for spirituality too.
 I did my hitchhiking trip here.
-Strangers would invite you over lunch and share apples just like that.
+Strangers would invite you to lunch and share apples just like that.
 It is the best place to start your love affair with mountains.
 Plenty of options to choose from – Kullu Valley, Parvati valley, Teerthan Valley, Sangla Valley, Dalhousie–Khajjiar- Chamba belt, Dharamshala –Mcleodganj, Palampur among others.
 Well connected with roads and no accommodation issue, this place is hit among solo travelers from India and abroad.
 Though Lahaul-Spiti is my favourite in Himachal but perhaps not ideal for your first solo trip.
 Do check Explore the hidden beauty around Manali, Malana and Lahaul

 - Rajasthan: A treasure trove for history buffs, Rajasthan is on the list of every foreign and Indian traveler.
 And, rightly so.
 The close proximity to the capital makes it an ideal weekend destination for history, architecture, heritage, culture, tradition, art and food lovers.
 But there is much to explore in Rajasthan then doing a weekend trip there.
 There is no place as culturally and historically rich as Rajasthan is.
 Whether you are taking a desert safari in Jaisalmer or doing a Chudail in Kuldhara or brunching at Neemrana or attending the world’s largest cattle fair at Pushkar or revisiting history in Chittorgarh; Rajasthan will colour you in its vibrant colours.

 - North East: Contrary to the image seven sisters are the safest places for solo travelers.
 The matriarchal society means women are treated with utmost respect here.
 The unspoiled majestic beauty of the Himalayas makes it a breathtakingly beautiful place to travel to.
-The treks and home stays give you an authentic taste of the India often ignored.
+The treks and homestays give you an authentic taste of India often ignored.
 From the mysterious Mawsmai Caves to Double Decker Living Root Bridge, a UNESCO World Heritage Site to the vast expanse of greenery, forests and mountains; North East will mesmerize you beyond imagination.

 TOP 5 INTERNATIONAL SOLO TRAVEL-FRIENDLY DESTINATIONS: